antonismpats/PasswordGenerator/README.md

 # Password Generator using HTML, CSS and Javascript
 The application dynamically generates random passwords of a specified length (in this case, 12 characters) <br />
 using a combination of uppercase letters, lowercase letters, numbers, and symbols with HTML, CSS and <br />
 Javascript.
-This ensures that the generated passwords are secure and difficult to guess. <br />
+This ensures that the generated passwords are secure and difficult to guess.
+The application<br />
-The application is designed to be responsive and compatible with different devices and screen sizes. <br /> Overall, the Random Password Generator application offers a convenient and secure solution for generating <br /> strong passwords, enhancing user security and privacy in online activities.
+is designed to be responsive and compatible with different devices and screen sizes.
+Overall, the <br /> Random Password Generator application offers a convenient and secure solution for generating <br /> strong passwords, enhancing user security and privacy in online activities.
 The application utilizes the  <br /> document.execCommand("copy") method to copy the generated password to the user's clipboard.
 This feature  <br /> allows users to quickly and conveniently paste the password into password fields or other applications  <br />